intermine/im-docs/docs/get-started/amazon.rst

-How to set up your InterMine environment on the Amazon Cloud!
+How to set up your InterMine environment on the Amazon Cloud
 ================================================================

 Where you should learn how to start your own MalariaMine web application